 Before we reach February and everyone starts to forget that new year’s resolutions are ‘a thing’, I thought I should hurry up and post a belated 2017 retrospective.
 Last year has been the most turbulent running year yet.
 2017 had fantastic highlights interrupted by […]

 Last Saturday I nervously made my debut to multi-sport competition.
 I took part in the Run-Bike-Run at the Ouderkerkerplas in Amsterdam.
-This race has a triathlon and a duathlon, and while the triathlon has many participants in different start waves, the run bike […]

 It’s official.
 I am making my debut in the world of multisport events.
 Since this endeavour is more than a little nerve-racking, I’m starting out with a duathlon instead of the more traditional sprint triathlon.
 This particular duathlon is a run-bike-run and entails a 5 km […]

 Last week was our long awaited cycle trip to the south of France.
 I started training for this trip in March and even bought a new race bike that would be more suitable for climbing.
 I ended up getting the flu and not training the […]

 I listened to an interview with ultrarunner and iron woman, Kate Driskell, on the podcast Marathon Talk.
 In the interview, she said that she used to fuel her endurance races with bars, gels and Gatorade.
 She felt sick and gained weight while training for Ironmans. […]

 On Saturday I rode my very first Sportive, the Tecklenburg Rundfahrt in Germany.
 It was a 100 km route through West German countryside with 16 climbs; two with 20% inclines!
 I experienced the hills as brutal and continued to see the members of my group disappear around the next bend, leaving me to conquer the climbs on my own.